PaulBowden673/Projects-MP-MP2-Quiz/README.md

 - A Home page with buttons to start the game and also view the game rules.
 - A rules section so users can learn how to play the game.
 - A highscores section so users can keep track of thier scores and complete against other users for the highest score.
+- A Contact form so users can contact me with feedbck.
 -